syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ### Exporting Options

-You can also export data to excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToExcel` method.
+You can also export data to excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToExcel` method.
 The following code example illustrates this.

 {% highlight c# %}
 DataGridExcelExportingController excelExport = new DataGridExcelExportingController ();
 DataGridExcelExportingOption exportOption = new DataGridExcelExportingOption ();
 exportOption.ExportColumnWidth = false;
 exportOption.DefaultColumnWidth = 150;
 var excelEngine = excelExport.ExportToExcel (this.dataGrid, exportOption);
 {% endhighlight %}

-SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.
+SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.

 #### AllowOutlining

-SfDataGrid allows to export the data to excel with enable the option for group expand and collapse in excel sheet, if you export the datagrid with grouping.
-This has been achieve by setting `AllowOutlining` as `true`.
-This property default value is false so you cannot able to expand and collapse the group in excel sheet.
+If you export the data grid with grouping applied, you can enable the group expand/collapse option in excel sheet, by setting [DataGridExcelExportingOption.AllowOutlining](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~AllowOutlining.html) as `true`.
+This property's default value is false and hence you cannot expand/collapse the group in excel sheet by default.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();